-- Effect on time to market for low-volume parts - Potential for lowering design, production and labor costs - Streamlining of product lifecycle management (PLM) - Implications for greater part complexity and faster optimization/customization
+- Effect on time to market for low-volume parts - Potential for lowering design, production and labor costs - Streamlining of Product Lifecycle Management (PLM) - Implications for greater part complexity and faster optimization/customization

-No Tooling Yields Faster Time To Market
+No Tooling Yields Faster Time to Market

 Tooling for injection molding takes time-not only to manufacture, but it takes time to design, make changes so the design will be moldable, and finally cut a molding tool from metal.
 Once the tool is cut, it can only be changed by repeating the same process and hoping for better results.
-It is a fixed chunk of metal, time and cost.
+It is a fixed chunk of metal, time, and cost.

-The advantage of digital molding is that it gets rid of tooling.
-Design for digital molding needs to address functionality only, not draft angles, undercuts, side inserts and other features required for injection molding.
-As compared to the several weeks it takes for the initial design of a textured injection molded part, digital molding can be done in a matter of hours, as demonstrated by the automotive vent used in the benchmark tests cited in this paper.
+The advantage of direct production is that it gets rid of tooling.
+Design for Figure 4® needs to address functionality only, not draft angles, undercuts, side inserts and other features required for injection molding.
+As compared to the several weeks it takes for the initial design of a textured injection molded part, tool-less digital production can be done in a matter of hours, as demonstrated by the automotive vent used in the benchmark tests cited in this paper.

-Digital molding eliminates CNC machining, which can take two or three weeks, as well as the day of initial shots typically required to set temperature, dwell time and other parameters.
+Direct production eliminates CNC machining, which can take two or three weeks, as well as the day of initial shots typically required to set temperature, dwell time, and other parameters.

-Within 11 days, a digital molding array with eight modules can turn out 10,000 units of a textured automotive vent, according to 3D Systems' benchmark tests, while the injection molding process was still in the design stage.
-By the time 10,000 units of the automotive vent could be produced using traditional injection molding, a manufacturer using digital molding could have produced nearly 14,000 units.
+Within 11 days, a Figure 4® array with eight modules can turn out 10,000 units of a textured automotive vent, according to 3D Systems' benchmark tests, while the injection molding process was still in the design stage.
+By the time 10,000 units of the automotive vent could be produced using traditional injection molding, a manufacturer using Figure 4® could have produced nearly 14,000 units.

-The CAD-to-production speed of digital molding makes it a perfect candidate for LRIP (Low Rate Initial Production) or bridge manufacturing, enabling companies to go to market much faster, with the option to convert to injection molding to ramp up volume when tooling is ready.
+The CAD-to-production speed of direct production makes it a perfect candidate for LRIP (Low Rate Initial Production) or bridge manufacturing, enabling companies to go to market much faster, with the option to convert to injection molding to ramp up volume when tooling is ready.